django-bridge/django-bridge/README.md

-# Wagtail Shell
+# Django React AppShell

-Wagtail Shell is an experimental single-page-application for Wagtail admin which provides global user interfaces (such as the menu and modal workflow) and fetches all view content over an API.
+Django React AppShell is an experimental single-page-application for Wagtail admin which provides global user interfaces (such as the menu and modal workflow) and fetches all view content over an API.

 ## Why?